The Golden Triangle of India, also known as Delhi-Agra-Jaipur, is one of the most visited routes in the country.

 Red Fort

-Website: https://www.delhitourism.gov.in
+Website: delhitourism.gov.in

 Safdarjung Tomb

-Safdarjung Tomb was built in 1754 and is the last garden tomb built in the style of the late Mughal Empire.
-The tomb is made of marble and sandstone and is surrounded by well-maintained gardens.
 Safdarjung tomb also boasts pretty lawns, fountains, a well canal, and high carved ceilings with Arabic inscriptions.
 It is not as crowded or popular as other monuments, but it’s a special place for those who add it to their itinerary.

 Opening time: 7 am to 5 pm

-Cost: INR 200 for foreign tourists
+Cost: INR 300 for foreign tourists

-Website: https://www.delhitourism.gov.in
+Website: delhitourism.gov.in

 Humayun Tomb

-This is one of the most important monuments in India, a UNESCO World Heritage Site, and the resting place of Emperor Humayun.
 Humayun’s Tomb is the first garden tomb in India, with an exceptionally manicured garden all around.
-This tomb combines Persian and Indian designs and has inspired a lot of architectural structures in the country, including the Taj Mahal.
+This tomb combines Persian and Indian designs and has inspired many architectural structures in the country, including the Taj Mahal!

-Opening time: 8 am to 6 pm
+Opening time: Sunrise to sunset

-Cost: INR 30/ person
+Cost: INR 600/ person for foreign tourists

-Website: https://www.delhitourism.gov
+Website: delhitourism.gov

 India Gate

-One of the best things to add to your India’s Golden Triangle itinerary is a walk around India Gate.
-It was built in 1931 to commemorate the death of the 82,000 soldiers of India’s army.
+India Gate was built in 1931 to commemorate the death of the 82,000 soldiers of India’s army.
 This site has a sprawling garden, beautiful scenery, and an ‘eternal’ flame.
-India Gate is so beautiful, and it’s a perfect spot to stroll, sit, and take in stunning views.
-There are stalls where you can get snacks to munch while taking in the spectacular monument.

 The best time to visit is in the evening, specifically from 7pm to 10pm, when the light show takes place and the gate is beautifully illuminated.

-Opening time: every day
+Opening time: Every day

 Cost: Free

-Website: https://www.delhitourism.gov.in//india_gate
+Website: delhitourism.gov.in//india_gate

 Agrasen Ki Baoli

-This 60-meter-long, 15-meter-wide historical step well is one of the oldest monuments in central Delhi and one of the best places to visit.
 It was originally built by the legendary king Agrasen and was constructed from uneven stones.
 This baoli has 103 steps with three levels of chambers and passages.
 Some people believe Agrasen Ki Baoli is haunted, and one legend says that demons hide in the walls.
-This stepwell may have a creepy story, but there is no denying it’s a beautiful wonder worth visiting if you’re brave enough.

-Opening time: 7 am to 6 pm.
+Opening time: 7 am to 6 pm

 Cost: No entry fee